ajtadeo/SpiTIFY/README.md

 # Spotipi
-### Using Raspberry Pi and Spotify API, this program displays currently playing Spotify song's album art on LED strip lights.
+This program uses Spotify API and websockets to control Raspberry Pi and display song album art on LED strip lights.
 ## How to run
 1. > npm start